S0urC10ud/DejaViewGPU/README.md

 # DejaView GPU

 This project is a speedup of our original [DejaView CPU](https://github.com/lisakrimbacher/DejaView) implementation.
-Note that this is faster by orders of magnitude by using image re-scaling and batching.
-Nonetheless, there is a loss of quality because all images are initially re-scaled to a fixed scale to better be parallelized in batches of the same dimension.
+Check out the releases for a binary that should work out of the box.
+Note that this is faster than the original implementation by orders of magnitude by using image re-scaling and batching.
+Nonetheless, there is a loss of quality because all images are initially re-scaled to a fixed scale to better be parallelized in batches of the same dimension on the GPU.

 Requirements:
 - Windows x64 (note that you only build for x64 and not "Any" in Visual Studio)